SNSystems/dexter/README.md

         step 20 (Variable is optimized away and not available.) step 23 (Variable is optimized away and not available.)

-shows that for ```first``` the expected values 0, 1, 2 and 3 were seen, 5 was not.
+shows that for `first` the expected values 0, 1, 2 and 3 were seen, 5 was not.
 On some steps the variable was reported as being optimized away.

 ## Writing new test cases

-Each test requires a ```test.cfg``` file.
+Each test requires a `test.cfg` file.
 Currently the contents of this file are not read, but its presence is used to determine the root directory of a test.
 In the future, configuration variables for the test such as supported language modes may be stored in this file.
-Once a test has been written with DexWatch comments added, the ```annotate-expected-values``` tool can be used in conjunction with a DextIR JSON file (likely from an unoptimized build) to automatically generate ```DexExpectWatchValue``` and ```DexExpectStepKind``` checks for the file based on the observed behavior.
-It is expected that these generated checks will still need to be manually tweaked, but the tool should provide a useful starting point.
+Once a test has been written with DexWatch comments added, the `annotate-expected-values` tool can be used in conjunction with a DextIR file (generated by running `dexter.py test` on an unoptimized build) to automatically generate `DexExpectWatchValue` and `DexExpectStepKind` checks for the file based on the observed behavior.
+The generated commands may need some adjustments but this should provide a good starting point.

 ## Additional tools

-For clang-based compilers, the ```clang-opt-bisect``` tool can be used to get a breakdown of which LLVM passes may be contributing to debugging experience issues.
+For clang-based compilers, the `clang-opt-bisect` tool can be used to get a breakdown of which LLVM passes may be contributing to debugging experience issues.
 For example:

     $ dexter.py clang-opt-bisect tests/nostdlib/fibonacci --builder clang-cl --debugger vs2017 --cflags="/Ox /Zi" --ldflags="/Zi"